3 App Deep Linking Tactics to Increase Conversions

 Normally when a user clicks on a link, the corresponding page to the brand’s website opens in the browser.
 App deep links serve a similar purpose wherein instead of the web page, the users are directed towards the corresponding section of the mobile app.

 This of course only works when the users already have the app pre-installed on their mobile devices.
 In the absence of the app, the deep link would simply take the user to the app’s page on the app store.
 The users are prompted to download the app following which the relevant app content directly loads.

 In the context of the mobile apps, deep linking consists of using a uniform resource identifier (URI) that links to a specific location within a mobile app (i.e. exampleApp://location/123456), rather than simply launching the app (i.e. exampleApp://)

 You can think of it as contextual app discovery.

-SEO or Search Engine Optimization could become as important for mobile apps as it is for websites today.
-The difference being, it is easier to redirect users to a particular page on a website using hyperlinks.
+SEO or Search Engine Optimization has become as important for mobile apps as it is for websites today.
+The difference being, it is easier to redirect users to a specific page on a website using hyperlinks.
 But, what about mobile?